fishR-Core-Team/FSA/README.md

 devtools::install_github('droglenc/FSA')
 ```

-You may need to have R Tools installed on your system to use the two liens above.
+You may need to have R Tools installed on your system to use the two lines above.
 See the instructions for ([R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) or [R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/)).

 ## Questions / Comments / Problems